Who Is This Credit Card Best For?

 How to Get the Most Out of This Card

-Spend $3,000 to get the welcome offer bonus points right away.
+Spend $3,000 to get most of the welcome offer bonus points right away.
 Also start taking advantage of the luxury travel perks, such as airport lounge access, and apply for TSA Pre-Check/Global Entry so you can get your credit for that fee.
-That will make up for the annual fee.
+That will help make up for the annual fee.

 Since Global Entry ($100 application fee) includes TSA Pre-Check ($85 application fee) and you’re reimbursed for either, you might as well get the more expensive Global Entry.